 GSA Completes Rebranding Initiative with Unveiling of New Brand Identity

 The Global Seafood Alliance revealed on Sept.
-13 that it has completed the rebranding initiative that kicked off in April when Global Seafood Assurances merged with the Global Aquaculture Alliance and the nonprofit organization’s name officially changed to the Global Seafood Alliance (GSA).
+13 that it has completed the rebranding initiative that kicked off in April when the nonprofit organization’s name officially changed.

 The rebrand reflects GSA’s budding involvement in wild-capture fisheries through the introduction in June of Best Seafood Practices (BSP), the world’s only third-party certification program capable of providing credible third-party assurances linking responsible wild-capture fisheries to Responsible Fishing Vessel Standard (RFVS)-certified vessels and Seafood Processing Plant Standard (SPS)-certified facilities through the Chain of Custody (CoC) Standard.

 The highlight of today’s announcement is the unveiling of a new GSA brand identity.
 The new GSA logo adopts the icon and font of the familiar BAP logo, which underwent a rebranding initiative itself in 2019, while providing brand continuity throughout the organization.
 Unveiled in June, the BSP logo also inherited the icon and font of the established BAP logo.

 In addition to the new GSA logo, the GSA website has been redesigned, featuring a new URL (www.globalseafood.org).
 GAA members and endorsers and customers of the BAP and BSP third-party certification programs are encouraged to visit the new rebranding toolkit to download the new GSA logo and other rebrand assets and share the new 30-second rebranding video on social media.
 There is also a new video featuring GSA CEO Wally Stevens and GSA COO Brian Perkins.